Fiat Abarth OTR 1000: Production

 The OTR 1000 Coupé was available with red paintwork ("Rosso") and black interior as well as two successive off-white/cream white tones ("camoscio") with red and black interior.
 How many OTR 1000 coupés were made by Abarth is a matter of debate.
 The FIA homologation form number 230 shows that on April 30, 1966, the minimum number of fifty identical vehicles was reached.
 However, several sources assume that Abarth at that time as part of the acceptance - similar to other manufacturers - "tricked" and presented individual vehicles twice; about 35 copies are considered to have actually been built.
-More cylinder heads in OTR style were later manufactured by the company PBS Engineering; They are used to repair and restore original vehicles and to build replicas.
+More cylinder heads in OTR style were later manufactured by the company PBS Engineering; these are used to repair and restore original vehicles and also to build replicas.